 I’ve tried that several years ago, when I was still thinking I would like to grow my own veggies (I would like to have the fresh veggies from my own garden, but I must admit that I totally hate garden work, so it doesn’t really make any sense for me).

 This way of storing the carrots worked perfectly, we were able to eat all those carrots even a few months later.

 When you buy carrots and store them in the fridge, the first thing you should do is to unpack them.
 If you leave them in their plastic packaging, they will start to spoil pretty quickly.
 Left in the vegetable drawer without the packaging, they will keep well for at least one week.

-Step 2: Give some good quality vegetable broth to the pot and cook the carrots until soft.
+- Pour some good quality vegetable broth in the pot and cook the carrots until soft.
 Strain the carrots and reserve the broth.
-Puree the carrots with a hand-blender.
+Puree the carrots, adding a little of the liquid (that makes blending easier), with a hand-blender.

 And the result: the best creamy carrot soup you have ever had! 🙂

-This Simple and Delicious Creamy Carrot Soup with Milk makes a good and light starter for the Easter lunch, served before the Slow-Cooked Shoulder of Lamb with Mint Pomegranate Yogurt, the Vegan Bulgur Wheat Salad with Chickpeas and Herbs and the Simple and Spicy Whole Roasted Cauliflower.
+The creamy carrot soup with milk makes a good and light starter for the Easter lunch, served before the Slow-Cooked Shoulder of Lamb with Mint Pomegranate Yogurt, the Vegan Bulgur Wheat Salad with Chickpeas and Herbs and the Simple and Spicy Whole Roasted Cauliflower.

 - 1 kg/ 2.2 lbs carrots

 - 1,2 liter/ 2.5 pints/ 5 cups good quality vegetable broth